This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Follow up with your healthcare provider within 1 week:
+Follow up with your doctor within 1 week:

-You may need to see a bone specialist within 3 to 4 days if you need surgery or further treatment for your arm fracture.
+You may need to see a bone specialist within 3 to 4 days if you need surgery or more treatment.
 Write down your questions so you remember to ask them during your visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.